techfolios/template-old/essays/programmed-to-kill.md

 As a programmer, we must do as little harm as possible.
 But what happens if it's one driver against five pedestrians?

 What do we do if it's three occupants against three pedestrians?
-Three young and three old?
+Three young or three old?

 Who decides whose life is more valuable?
 The boss?
 The programmer?
 The public?
 The client?

+And if we do choose to go for the least amount of deaths, what would happen if the driver is sacrificed?

+Who'd want a car that sacrificed them?

 # My Opinion